-In the past, 'low-template DNA analysis', sometimes referred to as Low Copy Number or LCN DNA analysis, was used to refer to methods where the sensitivity of the analysis was specifically boosted by altering the analysis method, to enable results to be gained from lower quantities of DNA.
-However, due to the very high analytical sensitivity of all current methods used for DNA analysis, specific technical boosts to sensitivity are now rarely employed.
+Historically, analysis of low-level DNA used a particular approach known as Low Copy Number (LCN) DNA analysis to increase the sensitivity of the analysis to enable results to be gained.
+However, due to the very high analytical sensitivity of all current methods used for DNA analysis, specific technical boosts to sensitivity are now rarely employed and the term 'low template DNA analysis' is used as a general descriptor for DNA that is expected to be low in quality and/or quantity.